This article provides an updated list of the Dividend Kings in 2022, select financial data, and analysis. The list and data are updated monthly.

 If you are interested in investing in stocks that pay dividends I recommend signing up for the Sure Dividend Newsletter*.
 It is a good value and one of the best dividend stock newsletters available.
 There is a 7-day free trial and grace period so it is risk free.
 The service provides top 10 stock picks each month with discussion of advantages, valuation, and risks.
 I highly recommend them and use their insights for my own stock research.

-Currently, the Dividend King with the highest yield is Universal (UVV) at about 6.40%, and the one trading with the lowest earnings multiple is National Fuel Gas (NFG).
+Currently, the Dividend King with the highest yield is Universal (UVV) at about 6.60%, and the one trading with the lowest earnings multiple is 3M Company (MMM).

-You can look at updated, select financial data and the dividend earnings calendar for each stock in the Dividend Kings list in the tables at the end of the article.
+You can review the updated, select financial data and the dividend earnings calendar for each stock in the Dividend Kings list in the tables at the end of the article.
 The most recent dividend increases are also available for you to search.

 StockRover is one of the best stock, ETF, and mutual fund screeners and analysis tools.
 It has 8,500+ stocks, 4,000 ETFs, and 40,000 mutual funds.
 You can get access up to 650+ metrics and financial data.
 The Stock Rover platform includes watchlists, portfolio integration, portfolio rebalancing, e-mail and text alerts, future income forecasts, etc.

 In 2022, Universal Corp (UVV), Grainger (GWW), Leggett & Platt (LEG), MSA Safety (MSA), PPG Industries (PPG) were added to the list of Dividend Kings.